JamesLouie/vibe-interview-coder/README.md

 A web application for practicing coding interview questions with instant code execution and AI-powered feedback.

 ## Features
-- Browse and select LeetCode-style coding questions
+- Browse and select Interview-style coding questions
 - Write and run code in an in-browser editor
 - See real-time console output and test results
 - Get detailed AI feedback on your solution, including: